Composer: Role of women

-Clustering

-Famous composers have a tendency to cluster in specific cities throughout history.
-Based on over 12,000 prominent composers listed in Grove Music Online and using word count measurement techniques, the most important cities for classical music can be quantitatively identified.

-Paris has been the main hub for western classical music in all periods.
-It was ranked fifth in the 15th and 16th centuries but first in the 17th to 20th centuries inclusive.
-London was the second most meaningful city: eighth in the 15th century, seventh in the 16th, fifth in the 17th, second in the 18th and 19th centuries, and fourth in the 20th century.
-Rome topped the rankings in the 15th century, dropped to second in the 16th and 17th centuries, eighth in the 18th century, ninth in the 19th century but back at sixth in the 20th century.
-Berlin appears in the top ten rankings only in the 18th century and was ranked third most important city in both the 19th and 20th centuries.
-New York City entered the rankings in the 19th century (in fifth place) and stood at second rank in the 20th century.
-The patterns are very similar for a sample of 522 top composers.

 Modern training

 Professional classical composers often have a background in performing classical music during their childhood and teens, either as a singer in a choir, as a player in a youth orchestra, or as a performer on a solo instrument (e.g., piano, pipe organ, or violin).
 Teens aspiring to be composers can continue their postsecondary studies in a variety of formal training settings, including colleges, conservatories, and universities.
-Conservatories, which are the standard musical training system in France and in Quebec, Canada provide lessons and amateur orchestral and choral singing experience for composition students.
+Conservatories, which are the standard musical training system in countries such as France and Canada, provide lessons and amateur orchestral and choral singing experience for composition students.
 Universities offer a range of composition programs, including bachelor's degrees, Master of Music degrees, and Doctor of Musical Arts degrees.
 As well, there are a variety of other training programs such as classical summer camps and festivals, which give students the opportunity to get coaching from composers.

 Undergraduate

 Bachelor's degrees in composition (referred to as B.Mus. or B.M) are four-year programs that include individual composition lessons, amateur orchestra/choral experience, and a sequence of courses in music history, music theory, and liberal arts courses (e.g., English literature), which give the student a more well-rounded education.
 Usually, composition students must complete significant pieces or songs before graduating.
 Not all composers hold a B.Mus. in composition; composers may also hold a B.Mus. in music performance or music theory.